BlockstreamResearch/bip-frost-dkg/README.md

 To help the reader understand updates to this document, we attach a version number that resembles "semantic versioning" (`MAJOR.MINOR.PATCH`).
 The `MAJOR` version is incremented if changes to the BIP are introduced that are incompatible with prior versions.
-An exception to this rule is `MAJOR` version zero (0.y.z) which is for development and does not need to be incremented if backwards incompatible changes are introduced.
+An exception to this rule is `MAJOR` version zero (0.y.z) which is for development and does not need to be incremented if backwards-incompatible changes are introduced.
 The `MINOR` version is incremented whenever the inputs or the output of an algorithm changes in a backward-compatible way or new backward-compatible functionality is added.
-The `PATCH` version is incremented for other changes that are noteworthy (bug fixes, test vectors, important clarifications, etc.).
+The `PATCH` version is incremented for other noteworthy changes (bug fixes, test vectors, important clarifications, etc.).

 * *0.1.0* (2024-07-08): Publication of draft BIP on the bitcoin-dev mailing list

-## Acknowledgements
+## Acknowledgments

 We thank Lloyd Fournier for their contributions to this document.